wyattfry/mini-apps/challenge_3/README.md

 __20:01__ - Finally got some React stuff on screen.
 Phew.
 A bit overwhelmed by the amount of knowledge one must remember.
 Since 19:47 I've been fixing what ended up being about 10 errors, some ES6 things, some forgotten exports or imports.
 I still am fuzzy on the syntax for importing and exporting, e.g. `default`, module.exports vs. export default, require, import

 __20:50__ - I have form.
 I couldn't figure out how to dynamically make the board, just hard coded a 7 by 6 board.
+And I just made my first commit.
+Next goal might be working on the click handling, then game logic.

+__21:12__ - Clicking was a little tough.
+I just set a click handler to output `click` to console, first tried putting an `onClick={handleClick}` on the Column component, did not work.
+Then I tried putting it on the containing `<div>` in Column.jsx and passing the handler through as a callback function, did not work.
+Then I tried putting it in the cell `<div>`s, and that worked.
+Commit?
+Yes.